JohnnyTing/calendar_china/README.md

 # CalendarChina

-Due to the extremely weird holidays in china, we have to customize the calendar.These datasource are retrieved from the [holiday-cn](https://github.com/NateScarlet/holiday-cn).
+Due to the extremely weird holidays in china, we have to customize the calendar.

+NOTE: need to update the lib/data/{xxxx}.json on time.

+These datasource are retrieved from the [holiday-cn](https://github.com/NateScarlet/holiday-cn), and thanks to NateScarlet

 ## Installation